therealguy90/foundrytodiscord/README.md

 *  Parameters:
 *  (string) webhook (required): The URL that was used to send the message.
 If you used sendMessage(), you can use the url that it returns.
 *  (string) messageID (required): The Discord message ID of the message that will be edited.
-*  Output: This sort of request usually ends in a 204 code, which means no response body will be in the response, but deleteMessage() will return a response anyways.
+*  Output: This sort of request usually ends in a 204 code, which means no response body will be in the response, but deleteMessage() will return a response anyways for headers.
 */
-await ftd.deleteMessage(urlAndMessage.url, urlAndMessage.message.id);
+await ftd.deleteMessage(responseAndMessage.response.url, responseAndMessage.message.id);
 ```

 --------------------------------------------------